By Orlando Divorce Attorney Eduardo J. Mejias

 Consult With a Family Law Attorney

 As a family lawyer since 2005, I cannot stress enough the value of hearing a professional perspective on your divorce.
 Countless individuals have met with me over the years seeking to “undo” the disastrous divorce judgment that was handed to them.
 Quite often, they did not hire a family lawyer, while their spouse did.
 Unless your marriage does not involve either children or assets and debts (which is rare), “going it alone” will put you at a significant disadvantage.
 At least schedule a consultation with an experienced family law attorney who can identify the issues in your divorce and provide you with a game plan.
-Many family law attorneys, including myself, offer free initial consultations.

 During my consultations with potential clients, I explain to them what their short-term and long-term goals should be.
 I answer all of their questions about the divorce process, and then quote them a fair fixed retainer amount.
 At the end of the consultation, you can now face the divorce without the anxiety created by uncertainty.
-If you are facing the prospect of a divorce, I encourage you to call AAA Family Law at 407-260-6001, and schedule a free thirty-minute consultation.
+If you are facing the prospect of a divorce, I encourage you to call AAA Family Law at 407-260-6001, and schedule an initial consultation.
 I look forward to meeting with you.